aaronKilpatrick/javascript-projects/README.md

 * Template Literals

 I came across *setInterval* and *setTimeout* when I created a clock for project 008.
 I am going through MDNs Asynchronous tutorials to help me with a future project I have planned.

+## Project 028 - Quote of the day
+**Javascript Used:**
+* DOM Manipulation
+* Event Listeners
+* Math Object
+* Template Literals

+Just a really quick simple one.
+I am still working on 25 - 27.
+They are more complex in nature and I am developing them from scratch.
+This project was to make myself feel somewhat accomplished before I go watch round one of the 2021 AFL season with some mates.